401(k) For Small Business in Belleville, IL

 401(k) Plans

-In any 401(k) plan, employees can contribute through money taken out of their paychecks.
-Most 401(k)s have many different investment options.
-Employers can make matching contributions as an additional perk to employees.
-Most 401(k) plans must abide by rigid nondiscrimination requirements, and undergo yearly tests to ensure they remain compliant.
-The IRS sets contribution limits each year; in 2023 that is $22,500, unless you turn 50 or older this year, in which case you can deposit an additional $7,500 as a catch-up contribution.
+In any 401(k) plan, employees can contribute through payroll deductions.
+Most 401(k)s have many different investments that may include mutual funds, index funds, bonds, and company stock.
+Employers can make matching contributions as an added benefit to employees.
+Most 401(k) plans must meet stringent nondiscrimination requirements, and are subject to yearly tests to ensure the plan doesn't discriminate in favor of highly compensated employees.
+The IRS mandates contribution limits each year; in 2023 that is $22,500, unless you are 50 or older, in which case you can contribute an additional $7,500 as a catch-up contribution.

-Belleville, IL employers with multiple employees have a few different options in how they set up their 401(k) plan:
+Belleville, IL companies with multiple employees have a few different options in how they set up their 401(k) plan:

-• Traditional vs. Roth 401(k) Deferrals — The main difference between traditional and Roth deferrals is when your employees pay taxes on their contributions.
-With a traditional deferral, contributions are tax-deferred, meaning it is pre-tax money, and the employee can then deduct the amount deposited from their taxable income.
+• Traditional vs. Roth 401(k) Deferrals — Contributions made with a traditional deferral are taxed at different times than with a Roth deferral.
+With a traditional deferral, contributions are tax-deferred, meaning the money is deposited before taxes are taken out, and the employee can then deduct the amount deposited from their taxable income.
 Taxes are paid when the money is withdrawn.

-With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, so long as the plan participant has had the account for five years and is 59-½ years old when the money is taken out.
-Roth 401(k)s are becoming increasingly popular as they reduce tax liability in retirement.
+With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and there are no taxes when the money's withdrawn, so long as the plan participant has been contributing for at least five years and is 59-½ years old when the money is taken out.
+Roth 401(k)s are becoming increasingly popular as they allow employees to diversify their tax exposure in retirement.

 2. With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.